 - When five new word wall words are introduced, write them on a slip of paper and add to the Word Jar.

 - Choose five children to pick a word from the jar.

-- One student at a time reads their word, and the class chants the spelling.
+- One child at a time reads their word, and the class chants the spelling.

 - Continue with additional words.